Incident at Echo Six

 Incident at Echo Six is a 1958 British TV play set during the Cyprus Emergency (1955-1959).
 It starred Barry Foster and Tony Garnett.
 It was the TV debut of writer Troy Kennedy Martin who had done his national service in Cyprus.
 It led to Martin joining the BBC script department.
-It is unknown if a copy of the play still exists.
+According to the TV Brain website, the play no longer exists in the archives.